Loadmill users can import Test Suites, Test Flows, CSV files, Requests, Load Tests and Recordings.

 You can also import CSV files into load tests, see how to do that here.

 In case you are using GoReplay and would like Loadmill to generate an API Test Suite from it, you can import Gor file on the Recordings page by clicking "IMPORT RECORDING".

 Once it's done, you can click on the "GENERATE TEST SUITE" button within the recording so that a new Test Suite will be created and contain all data from the Gor file.

-You can export Test Suites, Test Flows, Load Tests, Load Test Run CSV Reports and Usage Reports (team admins only).
+You can export Test Suites, Test Flows, Load Tests, Test Suite/Test Plan/Load Test Run CSV Reports and Usage Reports (team admins only).

-Let's say you have run a test and one of the requests got failed and now you would like to run it separately in the Command Line.
+Let's say you ran a test and one of the requests has failed and now you would like to run it separately in the CLI.
 To do that, just click "Copy as cURL" within the failed request.